marianakhoul/WDL/README.md

 # this causes an error - trying to access a non-existent array element
 Int i = empty[0]
 ```
 When declaring an Array using +, it indicates that the array can not be empty and needs at least 1 element.
+You can use + and ? together for Arrays.
 In the below example, an array of files called fastqs must have at least 1 fastq file.
 Depending on the length of the array, we know if it's paired ended or single ended reads for the alignment method.
 Output is a bam file called output.bam
 ```